 In this article, I will further explain the reasoning behind this cute behavior so that you can better understand your feline friend.
 This will give you a better insight into how they act, allowing you to form a deeper connection and fall in love with your little furball even more!

 Cats have sweat glands in several places on their bodies that produce chemicals called pheromones.
 The majority of these are on their head, including their chin, the corners of their mouth, their ears, and their temples.
-They also have a pheromone gland located between their toes, which is why scratching is also a successful method of marking territory.
+When cats rub their faces on things, these pheromones are transferred from their heads and onto the object.